-Make an Offer feature allows you to suggest a custom price you would like to pay for an IP subnet.
+Make an Offer feature that allows you to suggest a custom price you would like to pay for an IP subnet.
 We have added this feature to test how you guys are engaged to use it.
-If it seems to become popular, we will apply it for the rest of subnets with some expansion functionally to record the offer history, etc.
+If it seems to become popular, we will apply it for the rest of the subnets with some expansion functionally to record the offer history, etc.

 We will keep on building Heficed as network engineering and infrastructure service driven by the market and our customers.
 We are planning to have many more series focusing more on the internal and external features we will introduce.
 Your feedback is critical to us, and we will make sure to align most of the input with our roadmap.
 2019 was already a significant preparation for the 2020 roadmap.
 Many things that we do are still not widely available in the market, and many ideas are needed to prove to work.

-From now on, you will have a monthly blog post published by our team leads to enlightening how we built or what are we planning to develop, and why.
+From now on, you will have a monthly blog post published by our team that leads to enlightening how we built or what we are planning to develop, and why.
 Again, you can suggest any of your features on our roadmap page.
 If you have any ideas to share or would like to discuss business opportunities, please feel free to reach out, and we will be more than happy to discuss it further.